Projects

 The Computer Networks Lab is a miniature version of the Internet.
 The available equipment is sufficient to emulate many traffic scenarios found on the real Internet and to teach TCP/IP protocols and data communication to students, and to give them hands-on experience on networking.
 The lab has modular Internet rack equipment.
 Each rack has 4 Cisco 2811 Integrated Services Routers, a 24-port 3Com (or CISCO) switch, 4 computers as internet hosts in experiments, 4 Ethernet hubs, 1 KVM switch and its set (LCD monitor, keyboard, and mouse), cables and connectors.
 There are also 4 Internet computers with each rack equipment unit.
 One set of rack equipment is used by 4 students in lab experiments.
 There are 6 racks in the lab; and since the design of the lab is modular and scalable, it can be easily extended if it is needed in the future.

-Consultant and mentor on organization structure and processes, technologies, project management and software development processes, enterprise system architectures
+Served as Consultant to the General Manager and Project Teams.
+Consultant and mentor on organization structure and processes, technologies, project management and software development processes, enterprise system architectures.

 Consultancy on Enterprise and ERP applications such as Supply Chain Management, Human Resources and Product Management, and Banking applications.
 The following were the general problems in these applications: How to layer an enterprise application, how to organize domain logic (i.e.: Security Layer, Service Layer, Data Model), how to tie that logic to a relational database, how to design a web based presentation, decisions in distributed design, and handling transactions.
 JSF, Hibernate, and Spring Framework are some of the new technologies used at Europe Software.